Doing It Right (scuba diving): History

 The DIR approach (and name) evolved out of the Woodville Karst Plain Project (WKPP) in the mid-1990s, where the objective was conducting dives in a very high risk environment: Not only cave diving, but also deep, long duration and exploration of previously unknown parts of a very large cave system.
 The origins of the approach to equipment taken by DIR practitioners can be found in the 'Hogarthian' equipment configuration attributed to William Hogarth Main.
 These individuals, along with many others, were attempting to develop equipment and procedures to allow the safer exploration of the deep submerged caves in the area.
 Successfully carrying out the advanced diving required for deep cave penetration, as in the Woodville Karst Plain Project, places a great need to focus on the fundamentals of exactly how such diving should be carried out, and how equipment should be selected and configured for this type of diving, to maximise mission effectiveness and minimise risk.
 The DIR approach was originally confined to cave diving, but soon spread to other forms of technical diving.
 Since recreational diving is the natural source of future technical divers, the DIR philosophy was extended into this field, although the recreational practices were already considered acceptably low risk by most diver certification agencies and insurance companies.

 The phrase "Doing It Right" as applied to diving is thought to have appeared in 1995 in an article by George Irvine III.
 Irvine and Jarrod Jablonski eventually formalized and popularized this approach as DIR, promoting its practices for all forms of scuba diving.
 Irvine's polemic style and inflexible stance led to a great deal of controversy and, while popularizing the style among some people, repelled many others.
 This has begun to ameliorate somewhat.
 As of 2009, there are at least two US-based dive training organizations, Global Underwater Explorers (GUE) and Unified Team Diving (UTD), and many independent dive instructors who teach a DIR style of diving.
 GUE renamed its 'DIR Fundamentals' course to 'GUE Fundamentals' in 2007, distancing itself somewhat from the acronym "DIR".
-UTD have modified the original DIR methodology to suit sidemount and Closed circuit rebreather use.
+In 2013, GUE first started offering a Closed circuit rebreather course breaking with some core DIR principles, and has reduced the prerequirements for the course progressively from prior hypoxic trimix training to offering it to divers with only the lowest GUE tech training completed in 2024.
+Additionally, in 2017, GUE started offering a sidemount course, providing yet another configuration alteration of the original DIR setup.
+Similarly, UTD have modified the original DIR methodology to suit sidemount and Closed circuit rebreather use.